 The trouble with most local connections is that they essentially provide a big, flashing red beacon to your location to anyone who wants to know.

 Don’t believe me?
-Check out IP-Tracker.org, which is one of many free sites which provide geo-tracking services based solely on your IP address.
+Check out IP-Tracker.org, which is one of many free sites that provide geo-tracking services based solely on your IP address.

-See those pipes on the left hand side?
+See those pipes on the left-hand side?
 Those pipes go directly to one destination, and it’s very difficult for anything to get in or out of those pipes that doesn’t belong there.
-They’re used for things that are more important than the dirty water that’s running down the center of the tunnel.
-The stuff in those pipes (whatever it is), can’t risk being polluted by outside contaminants.
+They’re used for things more important than the dirty water that’s running down the center of the tunnel.
+The stuff in those pipes (whatever it is) can’t risk being polluted by outside contaminants.
 In our example, those pipes are a VPN.

 There are a couple of important reasons to use a VPN.
 At a high-level, you’re either looking to protect yourself or get around restrictions that someone else has put on your Internet activity.
-Even though we only use our TV boxes for streaming and maybe downloading torrents, you should still consider getting an Android VPN for your TV box.
+Even though we only use our TV boxes for streaming and maybe downloading torrents, you should still consider getting a VPN for your Android TV Box.

 Nothing can make us truly anonymous on the Internet.
 But a good, secure VPN can go a long way to help.